 The third edition of the Leonora Ewurasi Glover Symposium on Theology and the Arts came off on 10-11 May on the theme: “The Arts, Identity, and Christian Faith.”
 The event, a collaboration between the Akrofi-Christaller Institute of Theology, Mission, and Culture, and the University of Ghana School of Performing Arts, brought together scholars, practitioners, and students in the fields of theology and the arts.

 Discussions centred on the role and challenges of incorporating African artistic forms into Christian faith.
-Sessions included plenaries, scholar presentations, scripture engagement, a dance performance, and a discussion on “Discipling the soul of an artist.”
 The annual symposium provides a forum to bridge the gap in areas of African culture that remain untouched by the gospel, particularly the arts.
 Read more here: https://bit.ly/ArtsSymposium.

 P.11